 - Receive state “per-pupil revenue” (PPR) and some local mill levy dollars but do not typically receive funding for capital expenses, which must be paid for from operational funding;

-- Offer seats to children based on random lottery.
+- Offer seats to children based on a random lottery.
 Charter schools do not select children;

-- Offer a variety of curricula, instructional styles, and sometimes differ in their philosophy toward education.
-Parents choosing a charter school as an option for their children doesn’t indicate a weakness in district run schools, but a preference for a different approach and focus for their child;
+- Offer a variety of curricula and instructional styles, and sometimes differ in their philosophy toward education.
+Parents choosing a charter school as an option for their children doesn’t indicate a weakness in district-run schools, but a preference for a different approach and focus for their child;

 - Serve students with specials needs;

-- Allow parents a choice in the education of their children!
-They are not right for everyone.
+- Allow parents a choice in the education of their children.

 For more information on charter schools in Colorado, visit the Colorado League of Charter Schools.